pattern-buildings/website/_data/docs/body.md

 ![](https://res.cloudinary.com/patternbuildings/image/upload/v1595346715/docs/PatternBuildings_Grid_lvvrhs.jpg)

 Since the actual size of the modules is unyieldingly accurate in terms of designing volumes, a planar grid with dimensions of 3m by 3m should be used.
-When placing modules in the building’s skeleton, the general rule is that all modules follow the layout grid.
+When placing modules in the building's skeleton, the general rule is that all modules follow the layout grid.

 ![](https://res.cloudinary.com/patternbuildings/image/upload/v1595346753/docs/PatternBuildings_tolerance_zhjuq7.jpg)